vitreodev/parity-vitreo/README.md

 ## Technical Overview

-Parity Vitreo's goal is to be the fastest, lightest, and most secure Vitreo client.
-We are developing Parity Vitreo using the sophisticated and cutting-edge **Rust programming language**.
-Parity Vitreo is licensed under the GPLv3 and can be used for all your Vitreo needs.

 By default, Parity Vitreo runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.

-If you run into problems while using Parity Vitreo, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
-We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

 Parity Vitreo's current beta-release is 0.1.
-You can download it at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
-Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.
+You can build from source following the instructions below.
+Please, review the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## Build Dependencies